jcurro-afit/lab1template/lab1.md

 - Give the image the tag `lab1:yourlastname`.
 - Make `buildandrundocker.sh` also run the image after the image is build.
 The container should automatically run the `echoscript.sh` when started due to the `CMD` line added in the `Dockerfile`.

 Run `buildandrundocker.sh` and briefly explain the echo output in a comment in the `buildandrundocker.sh` file.
-You should compare and contrast the argument and the environment variables from the two times we ran  `echoscript.sh`.
+You should compare and contrast the argument and the environment variables from the *two* times we execute  `echoscript.sh`.

 ## Docker Compose
 We will usually run all our docker containers using `docker-compose`.
 This will walk through the steps to make a docker compose file